 - Some medicines can affect how ribociclib/letrozole works.
 Tell your doctor if you are using any of the following:

 - Alfentanil, bepridil, boceprevir, carbamazepine, chloroquine, clarithromycin, conivaptan, cyclosporine, dihydroergotamine, ergotamine, everolimus, fentanyl, halofantrine, haloperidol, indinavir, itraconazole, ketoconazole, lopinavir/ritonavir, methadone, midazolam, moxifloxacin, nefazodone, nelfinavir, ondansetron, phenytoin, pimozide, posaconazole, quinidine, rifampin, ritonavir, saquinavir, sirolimus, St John's wort, tacrolimus, tamoxifen, or voriconazole

 - Medicine to treat heart rhythm problem (including amiodarone, disopyramide, procainamide, quinidine, sotalol)

 - Do not eat grapefruit or drink grapefruit juice while you are using this medicine.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
 If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
 Women should use an effective form of birth control during treatment and for at least 3 weeks after the last dose.

-- Do not breastfeed while you are taking this medicine and for 3 weeks after your last dose.
+- Do not breastfeed while you are using this medicine and for 3 weeks after your last dose.

-- Tell your doctor if you have kidney disease, liver disease, congestive heart failure, heart disease, heart rhythm problem, recent heart attack, or any type of infection.
+- Tell your doctor if you have kidney disease, liver disease, congestive heart failure, heart disease, heart rhythm problem, a recent heart attack, lung problems, or any type of infection.